-40. Local authorities are empowered by statute to set their own standards for energy efficiency of new dwellings and other buildings in excess of Building Regulations, provided that such standards do not conflict with national policy.
-As set out below, confusion around this power has been caused by: a statutory amendment which was never brought into force; the 2015 WMS, which has now been overtaken by events; and the Planning Practice Guidance on Climate Change, which has not been updated to reflect the latest revisions to the Building Regulations.
-Nevertheless, the statutory power exists in primary legislation and LPAs can exercise that power with confidence.
+44. Local authorities are empowered by statute to set their own standards for energy efficiency of new dwellings and other buildings in excess of Building Regulations, provided that such standards do not conflict with national policy.
+As set out below, confusion around this power has been caused by: a statutory amendment which was never brought into force; the 2023 WMS; the 2015 WMS (which has now been overtaken by events); and the Planning Practice Guidance ("PPG") on Climate Change, which has not been updated to reflect the latest revisions to the Building Regulations.